 Storing leftover chili properly is essential to maintain its flavor and safety for future consumption.
 Here’s a step-by-step guide on how to store leftover chili:

-Label and Date: Label the container or bag with the contents (“Chili”) and the date when it was prepared.
+Label and Date: Label the container or bag with the contents (“Chili”) and the date it was prepared.
 This helps you keep track of how long it’s been stored.

-Fill Containers Properly: Leave some space at the top of the container or bag because chili may expand when frozen.
+Fill Containers Properly: Leave space at the top of the container or bag because chili may expand when frozen.
 This prevents the container from cracking.
 If using a bag, squeeze out as much air as possible before sealing it.

 Store in the Refrigerator: If you plan to use the leftover chili within 3-4 days, place it in the refrigerator.
-Keep it in the main part of the fridge, not in the door where temperatures can fluctuate.
+Keep it in the main part of the fridge, not in the door, where temperatures can fluctuate.

 Reheating: When you’re ready to enjoy your leftover chili, thaw it in the refrigerator if it’s frozen.
 You can also reheat it from frozen, but it will take longer.
-Reheat the chili on the stovetop over medium heat or in the microwave, stirring occasionally until it’s thoroughly heated.
-Ensure it reaches an internal temperature of 165°F.
+Reheat the chili on the stovetop over medium heat or in the microwave, stirring occasionally until thoroughly heated.
+Ensure it reaches an internal temperature of 165ยฐF.

 Avoid Thawing and Refreezing: If you’ve frozen leftover chili, try to use it all at once when you decide to thaw it.
 Repeated freezing and thawing can affect the texture and quality of the chili.